 The most straightforward promotional reward is money off.
 Cashback offers, instant price reductions, and multi-buy deals all fall into this category.
 They are easy to understand, quick to claim, and effective at driving volume, particularly in categories where the customer is price-sensitive or where switching cost between brands is low.

 The risk with cash-based incentives is that they train buyers to wait for a discount before purchasing.
 Over time, a brand that relies heavily on price promotions can find its full-price baseline eroding as customers recalibrate their expectations.
 This is a well-documented effect in FMCG and grocery, where promotional mechanics have become so prevalent that some shoppers will not purchase at full price at all.
+The clearest recent evidence of this backfiring: Sainsbury's and Tesco both announced in 2025 that they were scaling back their "Aldi Price Match" schemes, withdrawing over a hundred products each from the pledge.
+A decade of price-matching had not stopped Aldi and Lidl's combined market share climbing to nearly 18%; if anything, the messaging reinforced Aldi as the value benchmark rather than neutralising it.

 Cash discounts remain a legitimate tool, but they are best used tactically (to accelerate trial, clear stock, or respond to a competitive price move) rather than as an ongoing engagement mechanic.
 They are rarely the right answer when the objective is to build lasting customer loyalty.